USS OREGON model

 upon The matchless race of the Oregon."

-voyage had significance far beyond the part she played
+had significance far beyond the part she played in the

-in the Spanish-American War.
-The trip itself advertised
+Spanish-American War.
+The trip itself advertised to the

 canal across the Central American isthmus.
 A canal would

-have allowed the Oregon to steam 4,000 miles rather than
+have allowed the battleship USS Oregon to steam 4,000 miles rather than

 12,000.
 Accordingly, the United States entered into a